 - By email: email@example.com

-- By post to: Principal Environmental Health Officer (Environmental Protection), West Lancashire Borough Council, Robert Hodge Centre, Stanley Way, Skelmersdale WN8 8EE
+- By post to: Environmental Health Manager, West Lancashire Borough Council, Robert Hodge Centre, Stanley Way, Skelmersdale WN8 8EE

 When will you get a response?